xiyuan-fengyu/ppspider/README.en.md

 You can define you own tab page in UI(http://localhost:webPort) by this which can extend support for data visualization and user interaction
 You should import the DataUiClass in @Launcher appConfig.dataUis

-There is a built-in DataUi NedbHelperUi which can support nedb search function
+There is a built-in DataUi DbHelperUi which can support db search

 [example 1 DataUi basic usage](https://github.com/xiyuan-fengyu/ppspider/blob/master/src/test/dataUi/test.ts)
 ![nedbHelper.png](https://i.loli.net/2019/04/04/5ca5c313d92c4.png)